Matt Cross (politician): Career

 Cross commenced his career working in the local offices of Philip Ruddock and Gladys Berejiklian whilst undertaking undergraduate studies.

 He also undertook an internship at the National Republican Congressional Committee in Washington DC and was a policy and research officer at the European Australian Business Council.

 Upon graduating from university, Cross served as an adviser to NSW Premiers Barry O'Farrell and Mike Baird.

 In 2015, Cross moved to the corporate and not-for-profit sectors working for KPMG, the Property Council of Australia, and The George Institute for Global Health.

 Political career

-Upon his election, Cross was appointed Shadow Assistant Minister for Transport and Roads, Shadow Assistant Minister for Infrastructure and as a member of the Joint Standing Committee on Road Safety.
+Upon his election, Cross was appointed as a member of the Joint Standing Committee on Road Safety.
+He also served as Shadow Assistant Minister for Transport and Roads, Shadow Assistant Minister for Infrastructure, and Shadow Assistant Minister for Education.

 In his inaugural speech to the NSW Parliament in May 2023, Cross spoke about his Liberal values and his long-term interest in home ownership and preventative health.
 He also spoke of the "politics and leadership of inclusion".

 In May 2024, Cross shared he had been diagnosed with bowel cancer and was undergoing treatment.
 It was found when he was donating blood to the Australian Red Cross Lifeblood.